Command Line

 Message of the Day and fastfetch

-We prefer to have functional bling that is slick but it must also serve a purpose.
-New terminals (Ctrl-Alt-Enter) display a message of the day with some basic information:
+The project prefers to have functional bling that is slick but it must also serve a purpose.
+New terminals (Ctrl+Alt+Enter) display a message of the day with some basic information:

 The bluefin-dx:beta line is the name of the OS image, and is a good way to remind yourself if you're on a pinned image as well as a quick reference to common commands.
 You can toggle it on and off with ujust toggle-user-motd.
 Note that the Tip rotates regularly in order to spread useful tips to the community.